 - a.
 High level analysis completed by our advisors on the 31 December 2022 exit valuation we received indicated the effective discount rate using the current approach was comparable to gilt yields less 0.9%.
 Based on the answers to our consultation questions, we can now see this difference is 1.2%.
-We can see that, as expected, the difference has extended much further and was 1.95% as at 30th September 2023.
-(We note that we would not have this information if we were only looking at the consultation materials). - b.
+We can see that, as expected, the difference has extended much further and was 1.95% as at 30 September 2023.
+(We note that we would not have this information if we were only looking at the consultation materials.) - b.
 The consultation suggests the proposed changes reduce the discount rate by 0.6%, meaning the revised discount rate will still be significantly more prudent than a gilts-based approach.
-This is supported by the answers we have received to our questions. - c.
-We agree that, as stated in the employers' annual meeting, LGPS liabilities cannot be "bought-out", but this is not a relevant point and we feel it should not have been used to support the justification for the change to the exit valuation basis.
-The important and relevant point is that the Fund could purchase a "buy-in" product with a third-party insurer.
+This is supported by the answers we have received to our previous questions. - c.
+We agree that, as stated in the employers' annual meeting, LGPS liabilities cannot be "boughtout", but this is a misleading statement and we do not believe that this argument should be used to support the justification for the change to the exit valuation basis.
+The important and relevant point is that the Fund could buy a "buy-in" product with a third-party insurer.
 This has been demonstrated by other LGPS funds. - d.
-A buy-in represents, save failure of the insurance provider, a complete de-risking of pension liabilities.
+A buy-in, save failure of the insurance provider, represents a complete de-risking of pension liabilities.
 Furthermore, a third-party insurer is going to take an approach to valuing liabilities which seeks to make profit.
 With the limited information they have available our advisers estimate the Fund's proposed approach is more prudent than the insurance market at the current time, reinforcing why it is not appropriate.
 In addition, for reasons discussed above, the proposed approach moves out of line with the cost of a buy-in policy.